Skip to main content

 Hooks allow your application to run logic at various stages of the install/update/uninstall process.

-In general, I don't recommend trying to handle hooks manually - and instead refer to the available VelopackApp options.
+In general, handling hooks manually is not recommended - instead, prefer the available VelopackApp options.

 If you wish to handle these yourself, an SDK doesn't exist for your language, or you just want to learn more about it, read on.